Close A Company – Start Your Quote

 When it comes to closing a limited company, there is a specific process to follow according to the Insolvency Act 1986.
 Whether it’s a Members Voluntary Liquidation, a Creditors Voluntary Liquidation or a Compulsory Liquidation – i.e. a creditor has applied to the court to force your business into liquidation – our IPs are there to advise you at every stage of the process.

-Once the decision has been made and at least 75% of the directors and shareholders are in agreement that liquidation is the best option, our IPs will explain how to close a limited company, the steps that have to be completed, such as meetings with creditors and the sale of company assets.
+Once the decision has been made and at least 75% of the voting shareholders are in agreement that liquidation is the best option, our IPs will explain how to close a limited company, the steps that have to be completed, such as meetings with creditors and the sale of company assets.
 They will also liaise with your employees and assist them in claiming redundancy, if applicable, as well as distribute the monies realised from the sale of any assets, or any in specie distribution.

 Your Accounts & HMRC